Naturetrek staff at Mingledown Barn

 It would be hard to find someone with a more knowledgeable understanding of India, Sri Lanka, Nepal, Burma and Bhutan than Rajan.
 Born and raised in India as a member of one of Kashmir’s prominent families, he has excellent connections and uses them extensively to experience the full gamut of what the country has to offer.
 Rajan has travelled throughout India and the world, and has worked in the travel industry for the past 19 years, nine of which were based in India.
 His passion is logistics and complex itineraries which, through his intimate knowledge and in depth comprehension of the idiosyncrasies of the Indian subcontinent, he can ensure flow effortlessly.
 His vivacious and bubbly personality, as well as his profound understanding of the traveller’s requirements, are a major asset to the company.
 Rajan graduated in Business Studies and also has a diploma in Travel and Tourism from Delhi University.
 He has led many Naturetrek groups to India and always been lucky in seeing Tigers!

 David joined Naturetrek in 2016 and is our resident astronomy expert.
 His enthusiasm for astronomy started at an early age when he learnt the constellations by locating the planets, galaxies and nebulae with his telescope.
-As an undergraduate, reading Mathematics and Physics, he took courses in astrophysics and became chairman of the University's Astronomical Society.
+As an undergraduate, reading Mathematics and Physics, he took courses in astrophysics and became chairman of the university’s Astronomical Society.
 For the past 10 years David has worked in the travel industry and, during that time, he has organised and led many astronomically themed tours.
-He has seen eight solar eclipses and spent many nights viewing spectacular displays of the Northern Lights from northern Iceland – one of his favourite places.
-David has travelled to over 60 countries on all seven continents, combining his love of wildlife and star-gazing: a recent trip to Indonesia to view a total solar eclipse provided some rewarding birdwatching on either side of the Wallace Line and a chance to observe a reintroduction programme for the Bali Myna.
-David works in our busy Operations Department, where he will be managing a portfolio of astronomical and wildlife tours to many destinations including one to witness a total solar eclipse in Chile in 2019.
+He has seen eight solar eclipses and spent many nights viewing the spectacular Northern Lights from northern Iceland – one of his favourite places.
+David has travelled to 70 countries on all seven continents, combining his love of wildlife and star-gazing; during a recent winter trip to Norway (looking for Orcas and Humpback Whales) he saw in the New Year with a spectacular Northern Lights display as a backdrop.
+David works in our busy Operations Department, where he manages a portfolio of astronomical and wildlife tours to many destinations including one focusing on seeing the total solar eclipse in Chile in 2019.

-Paul Stanbury was one of the first members of staff to join the Naturetrek team.
+Paul was one of the first members of staff to join the Naturetrek team.
 He graduated in Environmental Biology from Plymouth University in the summer of 1995 and, after travelling in South East Asia for the rest of that year, joined Naturetrek in January 1996.
-He now works as operations manager and lives in the small town of Petersfield in the heart of the Hampshire South Downs.
-Paul spends much of the year based in our Cheriton office and looks after an ever-growing portfolio of over 100 Naturetrek holidays, ranging from a long weekend in the New Forest to three weeks in Madagascar.
-He is still let out occasionally, however, and leads three or four tours a year.
+He now works as operations manager and lives in the small town of Greatham in the heart of the Hampshire South Downs with his wife Emma and two boys.
+Paul spends much of the year based in our Chawton office and looks after an ever-growing portfolio of Naturetrek holidays, ranging from a long weekend in the New Forest to three weeks in New Zealand.
+He is still let out occasionally, however, and leads a couple of tours a year.
 Paul's interest in birds developed at an early age and has since broadened into a love of all wildlife.
-He has travelled widely, having visited all seven continents, but still looks for any excuse to return to western Canada, his favourite destination.
+He has travelled widely, having visited all seven continents, but still looks for any excuse to return to western Canada and the polar regions, his favourite destinations.

-A love of the outdoors began at an early age for Kerrie, when the long school holidays were spent at her grandparents’ flat in Switzerland, walking (in summer) or sliding (in winter) through the mountains.
+A love of the outdoors began at an early age for Kerrie, when the school holidays were spent at her Swiss grandparents’ flat, walking (in summer) or sliding (in winter) through the mountains.
 Kerrie’s love of alpine flowers and mammals exists to this day, and her passion for wildlife and the environment led to a degree in Biology at Durham, followed by a Master’s in Sustainability.
-Degrees successfully gained, Kerrie took off for Madagascar where she spent three months working on a conservation project, chasing snakes, chameleons, butterflies, and lemurs through the forests (to identify them!), and eating enough beans and rice to last a lifetime.
-Here at Naturetrek Kerrie now looks after our tours to Madagascar, along with others across Europe and in west Africa, and eagerly ventures abroad whenever duty calls!
+Degrees successfully gained, Kerrie took off for Madagascar where she spent three months working on a conservation project – chasing snakes, chameleons, butterflies, and lemurs through the forests (to identify them!), and eating enough beans and rice to last a lifetime.
+Kerrie joined Naturetrek in 2012, and now looks after a diverse portfolio of holidays to East and West Africa, Madagascar, numerous spring birding and botanical holidays around Europe, our collection of tropical cruises … plus a few other destinations, from Mexico and Monterey Bay to Mongolia!
+Kerrie lives just over the border in Surrey with her husband and young daughter, and ventures abroad to recce new destinations and lead our tours whenever she can.

 Julie was born in West Sussex and brought up in a farming family.
 Her childhood was very much spent close to nature and wildlife.
 Since then most of her working life has been spent in the travel industry, with a break to raise her family.
 Julie loves the outdoors and is especially fond of gardening and walking; however, music and singing are her particular passions.
 She has visited several European countries, most recently joining one of Naturetrek’s holidays to Finland, and she particularly enjoys the floral and cultural aspects of a place when travelling.
 After many years spent living in the north of England, Julie moved back south to Hampshire and joined the Naturetrek team in 2005 as an operations assistant.
 She arranges the flights for a very wide range of tours, including all those to northern and eastern Europe, Africa, central and South America and parts of Asia.